Sij-dev/Decentralised_Food_App/avoiding_common_attacks.md

 ### Powerful contract administration

-This is a know issue in the current implementation.
+This is a known issue in the current implementation.
 Needs to implement mutisig contract owner and Programmable upgrade policies using “Timedupdatable” (TODO)